 You want to have a thorough look at your expenses when you’re broke in retirement.
 Maybe there are big or little expenses you can downsize on, so you’ll have more money to save up or spend in retirement.

-You can create an excel sheet or use a pen and paper to list all your monthly and yearly expenses.
+You can create an excel sheet or use pen and paper to list all your monthly and yearly expenses.
 When you have a clear view of what your expenses are, you can prioritize the expenses that are unavoidable and expenses you can reduce.

 Sometimes you can even reduce the expenses you think are unavoidable.
 When you want to downsize big, you can consider living in a smaller or cheaper house.
 Sell your car or other costly items you own.
 Like costly hobbies, you perhaps have, but don’t spend time on.
 And check out cheaper supermarkets or become a coupon guru to get cheaper groceries.

 Reducing small expenses can add up to become big savings.
-These are expenses like your gas and electricity bill, subscriptions on magazines, TV, clubs, etc. You can research ways on how you can save money on gas and electricity and get creative with replacements for your monthly subscriptions.
+These are expenses like your gas and electricity bill, subscriptions to magazines, TV, clubs, etc. You can research ways on how you can save money on gas and electricity and get creative with replacements for your monthly subscriptions.
 For example, online video streaming services like Netflix offer family plans.
 You can consider sharing the bill with friends and family members or asking if you can be part of theirs.

 When you reduce your expenses, you need to know what things in life are most important to you.
 You want to reduce the expenses that aren’t important and can make your life more enjoyable.
 You don’t want to cut on expenses that make you happy.
 Because being happy is what life is all about.
 So it’s a balance of making compromises and setting priorities for yourself to enhance your retired life.